marciot/pce/README.md

 This repository contains the JavaScript version of PCE used in the [retroweb-vintage-computer-museum](https://github.com/marciot/retroweb-vintage-computer-museum).
 This provides the emulation core for the following machines:

 * Apple Macintosh Plus
 * IBM PC Model 5150 and 5160
 * Atari 1040ST
 * Regnecentralen RC759 Piccoline

 This code is derived from James Friend's [PCE.js](https://github.com/jsdf/pce), which in turn is based off Hampa Hug's [PCE](http://www.hampa.ch/pce/).

-## How does this code differ from Hampa Hug's PCE distribution or James Friend's PCE.js?
+## How does this code differ from Hampa Hug's PCE distribution?

 1. The main loop is modified so that it can be run by Emscripten.
 2. Exposed to JavaScript the ability to send messages to the emulator via *_set_msg to allow for disk insertion.